Skip to main content

 Right to Choose FAQ’s

-Am I eligible for the RTC ADHD assessment service?
+Am I eligible for an RTC assessment?

 How do I get referred to your RTC service?

 Speak to your GP and request a referral to our service under the Right to Choose pathway.
 We provide a template letter to make this process as easy as possible for you and your GP.
+Your GP can make an online referral to us directly via our website for the Right to Choose pathway.

-Is there a cost for the assessment or treatment?
+Is there a cost to me?

 Do I need to prepare anything before the assessment?